Linutronix/yang-validation/qcw/README.md

 If all leafs do not exist and thus are parsed as 0 or NaN (depending on interpretation, see above), the result should be NaN <= NaN which should be false!
 The invesion with not() gives true, so that is OK.

-HOWEVER, if the leafs do exist and the first two ones are still 0, it also gives NaN and thus with not() true, but shouldn't.
-Needs further investigation.
+Note that 0/0 (which would wrongly be considered as valid as well) is not possible when the leafs do exist due to the allowed range for the denominator (1..4294967295).

 ```
        list flow-meter-instance-table {